OpenEx-Platform/docs/docs/usage/scenario/opencti_scenario.md

 requirements.
 Additionally, you'll need to select appropriate [targets](../targets.md) for the injects within the scenario.

-Once you've finalized the scenario, you can schedule your simulation as you would for any other scenario.
+Once you've finalized the scenario, you can schedule your simulation as you would do for any other scenarios.
 The overall results of the simulation will also be available directly within OpenCTI, providing insights into the threat context upon which the scenario is based.